-(5) Represents performance-vesting RSU awards that vest as to 100% of covered shares subject to the achievement of pre-established performance conditions for fiscal year 2019.
-As of the end of the performance period, the Compensation Committee determined that the performance conditions for these outstanding performance-vesting RSU awards were satisfied.
-Accordingly, 100% of the shares of our common stock subject to these performance-vesting RSU awards will vest as follows: 25% of the RSU awards vest on the first anniversary of the date of the vesting commencement date, which is on or about the date of grant, and 6.25% of the RSU awards vest on each quarterly anniversary over the remaining 12 quarters thereafter.
-For more information about the performance measures and related target levels for these new awards, see "Long Term Incentive Awards - Performance-Vesting RSU Awards" above.
+(5) Represents PSUs that vest as to 100% of covered shares subject to the achievement of pre-established performance conditions for fiscal year 2020.
+As described in the "Executive Compensation" portion of this proxy statement, for fiscal year 2020, the Compensation Committee ultimately determined that certain of the performance conditions for these outstanding PSUs were satisfied, in whole or in part, resulting in 88% achievement of the performance conditions.
+Accordingly, 88% of the shares of our common stock subject to these PSUs were considered achieved and will vest as follows: 25% of these awards vest on the first anniversary of the date of the vesting commencement date, which is on or about the date of grant, and 6.25% of these awards vest on each quarterly anniversary over the remaining 12 quarters thereafter.
+For more information about the performance measures and related target levels for these new awards, see the discussion in the "Compensation Discussion and Analysis" above.